-If you’re using the Kanban Project Dashboard, you can start by clicking the + sign at the top of a column, or by clicking the +Create button:
+If you’re using the Kanban Project Dashboard, you can start by clicking the + at the top of a column, or by clicking +Create.

-Next, you can use Tags to organize email content by some of the other elements mentioned earlier in this post (like the type of email, the buying season it’s aimed at, the email list segments that should receive it, or anything else that makes sense for your needs).
-Start by clicking +Tag underneath the Description field, and you’ll see a list of tags you’ve created:
+Next, you can use tags to organize email content by some of the other elements mentioned earlier in this post, like the type of email, buying season it’s aimed at, email list segments that should receive it, or anything else that makes sense for your needs.
+Start by clicking +Tag underneath the Description field, and you’ll see a list of tags you’ve created.

 When your team works on creating your email content, they’ll need a clear workflow to follow.
-Planning those workflows into checklists will help keep production on track, help ensure that deadlines are met, and remove ambiguity around who is doing what (and when they’ll get it done).
+Planning those workflows into checklists will help keep production on track, ensure that deadlines are met, and remove ambiguity around who is doing what and when they’ll get it done.

 You can do this in CoSchedule using Task Templates.
 In the screenshot below, you’ll see a few things:

-Let’s click on the Email Newsletter task template that we have created.
-This will apply a checklist that looks like this (note that you can customize your own task templates any way you’d like):
+Let’s click on the Email Newsletter task template we have created.
+This will apply a checklist — note that you can customize your own task templates any way you’d like — that looks like this:

 On the right, you’ll see a few things on the checklist:

 Finally, it’s time to actually schedule your email’s delivery time and date.
-If you’re using MailChimp, you can adjust the day and time within CoSchedule, or in your ESP.
-Other ESPs are one-way sync only, meaning that you’ll need to schedule the day and time within the ESP (but your send day and time will then be reflected on your CoSchedule calendar as well).
+If you’re using MailChimp, you can adjust the day and time within CoSchedule or in your ESP.
+Other ESPs are one-way sync only, meaning that you’ll need to schedule the day and time within the ESP, but your send day and time will then be reflected on your CoSchedule calendar, too.